j1mc/ansible-silverblue-oci/README.md

 This project got its start around the same time that the [Universal Blue](https://github.com/ublue-os) team were starting their efforts.
 We've taken some different approaches, and they're doing some great work.
-Check them out! project was a big help in getting this started.
+Check them out!